 Did you know communication improves sexual satisfaction and overall relationship happiness?
 And this correlation gets stronger the longer a couple is together*.

 We've got news for you.
 Communication doesn't have to be complicated.
 That's why we're going to share with you some tips on how you can do it confidently.
-The bonus is, it can not just revolutionize the sex you're having, but you may also see positive effects outside the bedroom too.
+The bonus is, once you're communicating with your partner and experiencing more pleasure in the bedroom, you'll start to experience the positive effects in other areas of your life.

 So, if you're someone who lies in bed wishing your partner would do something different, this is how you can get what you want.